 Crab apple trees are often planted in commercial orchards as their long flowering period makes them excellent pollination partners for cultivated apples.
 The fruit is used to make crab apple jelly, and also as a natural source of pectin for setting jams.

-If you are a home brewer and want to know how to improve your cider, remember to gather some crab apples and add that to your mix of cooking and eating apples.
+If you are a home-brewer and want to know how to improve your cider, remember to gather some crab apples and add to your mix of cooking and eating apples.
 This will provide much needed tannin giving your finished cider a depth and complexity that it would not normally have without the crabs.